 Interviews, monographs, research papers and translations (in accordance with their relevance)

 Larger extensions could be taken into account according to the relevance of the evaluated work.

 10.— The work submitted should be written at 1½ spaces in a Word format (.doc or .docx), font Times New Roman N° 12 in the complete text, including references, footnotes, tables, etc. All pages should be numbered.
 In case it contains figures, drawings, graphics or maps specification should be included as to the place of their insertion.
 Figures, drawings, graphics or maps should be sent on sheets or files by separate from the text, numbered and titled.
 Figures and photos should be prepared for direct reproduction, should be of high quality (600 dpi) and be in format JPEG or PNG.
 In case of using figures or photos of another author, they must have the corresponding permit.
 Headings should use a decimal system of no more than three levels and should be clearly distinguished.
 Abbreviations should be defined the first time they are mentioned y used consistently afterwards in all of the text.
 Please use the template model for articles of Disputatio.

 11.— Disputatio.
-Philosophical Research Bulletin accepts writings in Spanish, Portuguese and English.
+Philosophical Research Bulletin accepts writings in Spanish, Portuguese, Italian and English.
 The writings should be preceded by a title, abstract (200 words at most), keywords (between 3 and 5), in the language, the work has been written in and in English.
 Making exceptions from this norm in certain cases might be possible.
 Discussions, notes, summaries, critical reviews, reviews and interviews have neither abstract nor keywords.